 “We are what we repeatedly do.
-Excellence then is not an art, but a habit.” – The Greek Philosopher Aristotle 384 322 BCE
+Excellence then is not an act, but a habit.” – The Greek Philosopher Aristotle 384 322 BCE

 21 countries border the Mediterranean Sea.
-With that sort of abundance in influence I like to think of a mediterranean diet as more than just the core principles of olive, seafood, and grains, and the typical “..dairy that comes mainly in the form of cheese and yogurt.”
-I take pride in that I have perfected my variations of chermoula with chopped parsely and coriander – from time working in a Moroccon restaurant – bruschetta from a stint in a sicilian owned establisment years ago – and a calamari recipe I should publish.
+With that sort of abundance in influence I like to think of a Mediterranean diet as more than just the core principles of olive, seafood, and grains, and the typical “..dairy that comes mainly in the form of cheese and yogurt.”
+I take pride in that I have perfected my variations of chermoula with chopped parsley and coriander – from time working in a Moroccan restaurant – bruschetta from a stint in a Sicilian owned establishment years ago – and a calamari recipe I should publish.

-I do not believe in overcomplicating things.
+I do not believe in over complicating things.
 Is this a “diet?”
 No. To me, it is a style, and way of eating.
-That of fresh, full of flavor, and nothing but – healthier versions of macronutrients our bodies need.
+That of fresh, full of flavor, and nothing but – healthier versions of macro-nutrients our bodies need.
 For those who question or doubt – is broiled salmon better than a Big Mac?
 Is a salad dressed in oil and vinegar not better than one in buttermilk?
-Fresh vegetables don’t have nutrition lables to check nutrition facts before purchasing.
+Fresh vegetables don’t have nutrition labels to check nutrition facts before purchasing.
 (We just know to buy them, right?)
 While the naysayers ponder this all – I’ll go back to making my ➡ tapenade.